 Experience Builder apps are data-driven, which means that the data displayed by widgets can change universally when the underlying data updates.
 You can define interactions between a widget and the data by configuring the actions in response to triggers.
 For example, you can create an interaction that whenever the Map widget changes its extent, the other widgets such as List will get filtered and display only features within the current extent, by setting the extent change in Map widget as a trigger and the filter record in the data view that List is using as an action.
-Since the widgets are date-driven, we put the filter action at framework / data level so every widget using the same data view will be synced automatically.
+Because the widgets are data-driven, the filter action is applied at the framework and data level so every widget using the same data view will be synced automatically.
 You can also define interactions between widgets.
 Actions provided by a widget will only take effect within itself.
 For example, you can synchronize the extent of two Map widgets when users zoom or pan one of them by setting the extent change of one Map widget as a trigger and change extent of the other Map widget as an action.

 Interactions are defined and managed in the Action pane of the source widget that provides the triggers.
 Interactions have three parts:

 - Triggers from the source widget

 - Targets that respond to the trigger, including widgets and the app framework

 - Actions from the target related to its intended use

 The source widget’s trigger can only be added once; however, you can add multiple actions for that specific trigger from the same or a different target.

 Triggers are events generated by the source widget.
 Once a trigger occurs, any actions added to it are executed in response.
 The following table describes the two triggers that are currently supported: